Kali

 Dig deeper with Sebastian →

 The energy of life is finally no less destructive than creative: so too the Goddess.
-Life feeds on life… What the Goddess bestows benignantly upon the one, she has taken ruthlessly from the other.
+Life feeds on life.
+In the end, every creature becomes food for another.

 Zimmer, Heinrich, Myths and Symbols in Indian Art and Civilization, 1946supporting